ATM Ripped Out From Citrus Heights Bank By Suspect In Stolen Forklift

 — DG (@CameraGuyDave1) January 6, 2021

-Exactly what time the ATM was stolen is unclear, but the machine was later found about a half-mile from the bank along the 6000 block of Sunrise Vista Drive.
+The machine was later found about a half-mile from the bank along the 6000 block of Sunrise Vista Drive in the Sunrise Rollerland parking lot.

 A forklift was also at the scene where the stolen ATM was found.
 Police have confirmed that a person driving a forklift stolen from a local construction site used it to take off with the ATM.